 the Hive Spring, Hong Kong

-Since founding the Hive, Constant has gone on to invest in several projects ranging from agri-tech startup FlyFarm and renewables to overseas property.
+Since founding the Hive, Constant has gone on to invest in several projects, becoming the lead investor and co-founder to agri-tech startup FlyFarm.
 In 2016, he founded early-stage venture capital firm Honey Capital and, in 2018, launched his not-for-profit environmental organisation Earth.Org in a bid to start giving back as he approaches 50.
 “Well, I guess there’s an in-built ‘not-quite-satisfied’ sense that every entrepreneur has,” Constant reveals.
 “There’s always that extra step you’re trying to take, that extra adventure that you want to have,” he says of his continuous desire to keep pushing for new ideas.
 Which means that, for him, slowing down is not on the agenda.
 “I hope not!
 I like to have challenges, to have fun building things, trying hard to solve problems.
 The challenge is the struggle, and the struggle is how you make progress.
 I think that’s much more fun than dealing with the same thing every day, and becoming settled or satisfied.
 I don’t think my desire to do difficult things is going to go away.
 It’s more likely that it will simply shift evermore towards sustainability and making a positive impact.”

 There is no doubt that an entire career forged on your own path must take its toll.
 From financing and decision-making to dealing with unpredictability and uncertainty, entrepreneurship can be a rather lonely road.
 For one, there’s the difficulty of separating your work and personal lives when it’s you on the tiller.
 “I think that when you’re an entrepreneur, there’s no concept of work being one part of the day and leisure being the other part of the day and weekend.
 It’s all just living and striving.
 Leisure time was a Victorian invention, that came along with the rise of factories.” ponders Constant.